carbon-language/carbon-lang/docs/design/interoperability/README.md

   types.
 - We may choose not to provide full support for unwinding exceptions across Carbon and C/C++ boundaries.
+- Interoperability features should not be expected to work for arbitrary C++ toolchains.
+While pre-compiled C++ libraries may be callable, the Carbon toolchain should be used to compile both C++ and Carbon in order to achieve full support.
+  - Carbon must be able to compile C++ headers in order to translate names and types.
+  - While arbitrary C++ code may be able to call into Carbon code that has been pre-compiled into a library, a more complex interaction like C++ code calling Carbon templates requires compilation of _both_ languages together.

 ## Philosophy of interoperability layer